strichliste/homepage/content/about.md

 required to have a user account with strichliste.
 This can be done by registering your username (no other data is required).

-Once an account is available, buying an item is as simple as deducting the equivalent value of the item from your account.
+Once an account is available, the user can simply deducting the value from their account, or buy articles from the article database.
 Administrators of strichliste can define a lower or upper bound for the users' credit balance.
 For example, administrators can configure that it is not allowed to have a negative balance.

 Cashing your account works the same as the inverse of buying an item: Simply charge your account with the given amount and it will take effect immediately.

-It's as simple as that!
+Also strichliste supports transactions.
+You can easily send money to another account and add a comment to store the purpose.

+### Barcode Scanner

+If you add a Barcode to your article database, you can use a simple USB/Serial/Bluetooth Barcode scanner to buy articles.
+Just go to your users page, pick up the barcode scanner and scan your favorite drink/snack.

 ### Troubleshooting